Ever play the game, “Fortunately, Unfortunately”?

 - Standard – includes individuals in average health.
 Standard rate approval is the best-case scenario for RA.
 (Monocyclic and mild Polycyclic RA can fall into this category.)

 - Rated – often for individuals in less than average (or poor) health.
-Rated approval means that you are still approved for life insurance, but will have a surcharge on your premiums of somewhere between 20-200%.
+Rated approval means that you are still approved for life insurance application, but will have a surcharge on your premiums of somewhere between 20-200%.
 Rated approval happens often for rheumatoid arthritis.
 (Moderate Polycyclic and mild Progressive RA can fall into this category.)

 Rheumatoid Arthritis And Its Effects On The Cost Of Life Insurance